drmolixcool/mbyte/README.md

 #### Stores directories

 Dynamically created stores will have their data stored in the host directory `/var/local/mbyte/stores`.
-Each store will have its own sub-directory named after the store identifier.
+Each store will have its own subdirectory named after the store identifier.
-Two volumes be will created for stores : db and data.
+Two volumes will be created for stores: db and data.
 This will be handled by the manager directly, only the root folder needs to be created with proper permissions.

 ```bash
 sudo mkdir -p /var/mbyte/stores